 Restart Wazuh in order to apply the changes:

 Amazon EC2 (Elastic Compute Cloud) provides scalable computing capacity in the cloud.
 When using this service, it is highly recommended to monitor it for intrusion attempts or other unauthorized actions performed against your cloud infrastructure.

 Below are some use cases for Wazuh rules built for EC2.

-If an instance has any open port which is receiving a brute force attack, the following alert will be shown on the Wazuh dashboard.
-It shows information about the attacked host, about the attacker and which port is being attacked:
+If an instance has an open port that is receiving a brute force attack, the following alert will be shown on the Wazuh dashboard.
+It shows information about the attacked host, the attacker, and which port is being attacked:

-If an API call is made from an unsual network, the following alert will be shown on the Wazuh dashboard.
-It shows the location of the unusual network, the user who did the API calls and which API calls it did:
+If an API call is made from an unusual network, the following alert will be shown on the Wazuh dashboard.
+It shows the location of the unusual network, the user who did the API calls, and which API calls it did:

-If there is any indicator of a compromised EC2 instance, an alert will be shown on the Wazuh dashboard explaining what’s happening.
-Some example of alerts are shown below:
+If there is any indicator of a compromised EC2 instance, an alert will be shown on the Wazuh dashboard explaining what's happening.
+Some examples of alerts are shown below:

 To sum up, the following screenshot shows some alerts generated for a compromised EC2 instance: